 Also in this release

-The employment rate for those aged 16 to 64 for the three months to November 2011 showed a few large movements for the regions of the UK, with most movements reflecting the normal sampling volatility of the survey estimates.
+The employment rate for those aged 16 to 64 for the three months to November 2012 compared to the 3 months to August 2012, showed increases for most of the regions of the UK, along with a few large decreases.

-The unemployment rate for people aged 16 and over was 8.4 per cent for the period September 2011 to November 2011.
+The unemployment rate for people aged 16 and over for the UK was 7.7% for the period September 2012 to November 2012.

-The region with the highest rate was the North East at 12.0 per cent followed by Yorkshire and The Humber at 10.1 per cent and London at 9.9 per cent.
-The region with the lowest rate was the South East at 6.4 per cent, followed by the South West at 6.5 per cent and the East of England at 7.2 per cent.
+The region with the highest rate was the North East at 9.1% followed by the West Midlands at 8.9% and Yorkshire and The Humber at 8.8%.
+The region with the lowest rate was the South West at 5.5%, followed by the South East at 6.5% and the East of England at 6.7%.

-The region with the largest increase in the unemployment rate on the previous period (June 2011 to August 2011) was the North East at 0.8 percentage points followed by Scotland and the North West, both at 0.7 percentage points.
-Wales, London and the South West all decreased 0.1 percentage points.
-The UK rate increased by 0.3 percentage points.
+The regions with the largest decrease in the unemployment rate on the previous period (June 2012 to August 2012) were the North East at 0.8 percentage points followed by London at 0.6 percentage points.
+The unemployment rate in the East Midlands increased by 0.4 percentage points followed by the West Midlands which increased by 0.3 percentage points.
+The UK rate decreased by 0.1 percentage points.

-Over the year the regions with the largest changes in the unemployment rate were the North East with an increase of 2.3 percentage points, the North West with an increase of 1.2 percentage point and Yorkshire and The Humber with an increase of 1.0 percentage point.
+Over the year the regions with the largest changes in the unemployment rate were the North East with a decrease of 2.9 percentage points, London with a decrease of 1.6 percentage points and Yorkshire and The Humber with a decrease of 1.2 percentage points.

 An interactive chart showing regional unemployment rates over time is available.

-The East Midlands had the highest proportion of jobs in the production sector at 15.4 per cent whilst London had the lowest proportion at 2.8 per cent.
-For the service sector the situation is reversed with London having the highest proportion at 91.5 per cent and the East Midlands the lowest at 75.6 per cent.
+The East Midlands had the highest proportion of jobs in the production sector at 13.8 % whilst London had the lowest proportion at 3.1 %.
+For the service sector London has the highest proportion at 91.7 % whilst Wales has the lowest at proportion at 78.5 %.

-The seasonally adjusted claimant count rate for the UK was 5.0 per cent in December 2011 unchanged from November.
+The seasonally adjusted claimant count rate for the UK was 4.8% in December 2012, unchanged from November, although the level was down 12,100.

-The region with the highest rate in Great Britain was the North East at 7.3 per cent, unchanged on the previous month.
-The next highest rates were in the West Midlands and Yorkshire and The Humber, both at 6.2 per cent.
+The region with the highest rate in Great Britain was the North East at 7.7%, down 0.1 percentage point from the previous month.
+The next highest rates were in Yorkshire and The Humber at 6.2% and the West Midlands at 5.9%.

-The region with the lowest rate was the South East at 3.3 per cent.
-The next lowest rates were seen in the South West at 3.4 per cent and the East of England at 4.0 per cent.
+The region with the lowest rate was the South East at 3.0%.
+The next lowest rates were seen in the South West at 3.2% and the East of England at 3.8%.

-For the period July 2010 to June 2011 the highest employment rate in Great Britain was the Shetland Islands at 85.1 per cent.
-The next highest was East Northamptonshire at 82.8 per cent and Wychavon in Worcestershire at 82.7 per cent.
-The lowest rates were the City of London at 40.3 per cent, followed by the London borough of Newham at 54.5 per cent and Nottingham at 55.5 per cent and.
+For the period October 2011 to September 2012 the highest employment rate in Great Britain was Uttlesford in Essex at 86.1%.
+The next highest was Corby in Northamptonshire at 85.3% and Redditch in Worcestershire at 84.2%.
+The lowest rates were Birmingham at 56.6%, followed by London Borough of Newham at 57.2% and Blaenau Gwent at 58.5%.

-In December 2011 the local authority with the lowest claimant count proportion in Great Britain was the Isles of Scilly at 0.5 per cent.
-This was followed by the City of London and Hart in Hampshire, both at 1.2 per cent.
-Seven local authorities had a proportion of 1.3 per cent.
-It was highest in Kingston upon Hull at 8.2 per cent, followed by Wolverhampton and Hartlepool, both at 7.7 per cent.
-A further six local authorities had a proportion of over 7.0 per cent.
+In December 2012 the local authority with the lowest proportion of the population aged from 16 to 64 years claiming Jobseekers Allowance in Great Britain was the Isles of Scilly at 1.0%.
+This was followed by Hart in Hampshire and Mid Sussex at 1.1%.
+Seven local authorities had a proportion of 1.2%.
+It was highest in Kingston upon Hull at 8.7%, followed by Middlesbrough at 8.5%.
+A further five local authorities had a proportion of 7.0% or more.

 An interactive version of this map showing claimant count proportions by local authority over time is available.
 This map also shows claimant count proportions for males, females, 18 to 24 year olds and those claiming over 12 months.